mathewgomas-alfred/mathewgomas.io/reference_manual/render_animation.rst

 Setting Up Krita for Exporting Animations
 -----------------------------------------

 You will need to download an extra application and link it in Krita for it to work.
 The application is pretty big (50MB), so the Krita developers didn't want to bundle it with the normal application.
-The software that we will use is free and called FFMpeg.
+The software that we will use is free and called FFmpeg.
 The following instructions will explain how to get it and set it up.
 The setup is a one-time thing so you won't have to do it again.

-Step 1 - Downloading FFMpeg
+Step 1 - Downloading FFmpeg
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For Windows
 ^^^^^^^^^^^

-Go to the `ffmpeg website <http://ffmpeg.org/download.html>`_.
+Go to the `FFmpeg website <http://ffmpeg.org/download.html>`_.
 The URL that had the link for me was `here... <https://ffmpeg.zeranoe.com/builds/>`_

 Watch out for the extremely annoying google and that looks like a download button!
 There is no big button for what we need.
 Either get the 64-bit STATIC version or 32-bit STATIC version that is shown later down the page.
 If you bought a computer in the past 5 years, you probably want the 64-bit version.
 Make sure you get a exe file, if you hover over the options they will give more information about what exactly you are downloading.

 For OSX
 ^^^^^^^

 Please see the section above.
 However, FFmpeg is obtained from `here <https://evermeet.cx/ffmpeg/>`_ instead.
 Just pick the big green button on the left under the FFmpeg heading.
-You will also need an archiving utility that supports .7z, since ffmpeg provides their OSX builds in .7z format.
+You will also need an archiving utility that supports .7z, since FFmpeg provides their OSX builds in .7z format.
 If you don't have one, try something like `Keka <http://www.kekaosx.com>`_.

 For Linux
 ^^^^^^^^^

-FFMPeg can be installed from the repositories on most Linux systems.
+FFmpeg can be installed from the repositories on most Linux systems.
 Version 2.6 is required for proper gif support, as we use the palettegen functionality.

 Step 2 - Unzipping and Linking to Krita
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~